hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 :+1:

 [16:22:49](#XMnhVcXIBHj9hpFo4RBoR4NW_smK2rnzGdZ4lpH1Mv4) <hiiamboris (NOT THIS ONE)>:
-R2 will also be helpful when you will want to compile your creations Ì†ΩÌ∏â
+R2 will also be helpful when you will want to compile your creations üòâ

 [20:21:03](#96YwkbIThXowNgMWh1cJSC3-W8885HKehqvvbmznKig) <Respectech (Respectech)>:
 This article may be helpful in getting Rebol to run on Linux: https://ameridroid.com/blogs/ameriblogs/how-to-run-rebol2-scripting-language-on-debian-based-arm-systems